 Other allergic problems can include worsening of asthma, allergic conjunctivitis (eye inflammation) and worsening eczema.

 The reason I suspect that I am allergic to the guinea pigs and not just their hay is that I break out in itchy hives if I hold them against my bare skin.
 Particularly where their cute little feet touch, which would be explained by the saliva/urine.
-I am tempted to get one of these signs!
+I am tempted to get one of these cute beware of the guinea pig signs!

 Coping with guinea pig allergies